dp97/Becoming-a-good-developer/README.md

 Understand how to learn is more important, etc when cooperating with medical, build medical system

-Please do not memorize the syntax, should understand the syntax, concept
+Please do not memorize the syntax, should understand the syntax, the concept behind it, syntax come with practice and practice makes perfect!

 You always complaint for leacturer, but it is not about the teacher, it is about the learner It is not about what the teacher teach, it is about what you wanted to learn

-It is good to go to Hackathon.
-Can see many developers, see how they develope things, meet more people at your age To know where you stand, your level etc
+It is very good if you participate in a Hackathon.
+You can meet many developers and see how they work, and meet more people at your age
+To know where you stand, your level etc

-Try to find company from europe, can be easier be cause not so much workload
+Try to find a company from europe, it can be easier because it is not so much workload